 Because asking ‘when’ – or worse still, telling me ‘when’ – and not ‘if’ I’ll have children is just another way of saying my worth in this world is determinate on my body.
 And whether I choose to use my body to bear offspring, participate in mindless encounters with multiple sexual partners, demonstrate my devotion to a higher power, or everything in between, should be my decision, and mine alone.

 Because I’m worth more than my womb or my tits, my BMI or my sexual orientation.
 My value shouldn’t rest on my genetics.
 And because in 2018, I shouldn’t have to explain why what I do with those genetics is not open for public commentary.

 I don’t want the pitying looks of mates with kids as they envisage my heartbreaking existence without a family any more than my pregnant friends want to hear how sorry I am for the loss of their nubile vaginas and breasts, spontaneous sex lives and financial freedom.

-The life I’ve chosen for myself is no more ‘selfish’ or any less valid than the life of a woman who opts to produce a miniature model of herself in an already overpopulated planet, for the same reason Hilary Clinton’s outfits aren’t up for dissection, how many sexual partners I’ve had doesn’t determine my suitability as a worthwhile mate and acknowledging a set of aesthetically pleasing physical qualities a female colleague was allocated at birth doesn’t make what you’re saying a complement.
+The life I’ve chosen for myself is no more ‘selfish’ or any less valid than the life of a woman who opts to produce a miniature model of herself in an already overpopulated planet; for the same reason female public figures’ outfits shouldn’t be up for public dissection, how many sexual partners I’ve had doesn’t determine my suitability as a worthwhile mate, and acknowledging a set of aesthetically pleasing physical qualities a female colleague was allocated at birth doesn’t make what you’re saying a complement.